When should you feed birds?

 Feeding birds in autumn

-Autumn is a crucial time for birds to build up energy reserves ahead of the colder months.
-Shorter days and falling temperatures mean birds need reliable access to high-energy food to help them maintain body weight and prepare for winter.
+Autumn is a vital time for birds to build up energy reserves ahead of winter.
+Shorter days and falling temperatures increase the need for reliable, high-energy bird food.

 The best bird food for autumn